-Since then, UCAT meetings have a weekly schedule (whenever there is the need, any service/agency may call an extraordinary meeting).
+From 2004 until 2015, UCAT meetings have a weekly schedule (whenever there is the need, any service/agency may call an extraordinary meeting).
 Those meetings are informally chaired and hosted by PJ's UNCT and are aimed at the exchange of relevant operational information related to the terrorist threat in terms of prevention.
 The UCAT members communicate permanently via a closed and protected Virtual Private Network (VPN)."
+On 2015, the law n°59/2015 publish by the Regulatory decree n° 2/2016 from 23 august establish the new composition of the UCAT.